colinta/Ashen/README.md

     }

     // The `start` function is called with your command, and a callback you can
-    // call with one of your Program's `Message` values.
+    // call with one of your program's `Message` values.
 The `done` callback is
     // often called asynchronously, e.g. after an HTTP or background process. func start(command: Command, done: @escaping (Message) -> Void) {
     }